johnnyiller/johnnyiller.github.io/_posts/2015-2-13-rails-4-strong-params-bypass-for-model.markdown

   # fields in db..  body, title
 end
 # we could then get an instace of the model with our parameters like this
-post = Post.new(body: "my small body", title: "my title") post.save
+post = Post.new_unsafe(body: "my small body", title: "my title") post.save

 {% endhighlight %}

+Just one quick word of caution, in general you should not need to create your objects in this manner.
+However, if you do, you now have a rasonable way to do it.